kiegroup/jbpm-wb/jbpm-wb-case-mgmt/jbpm-wb-case-mgmt-showcase/README.md

 - [General configuration concepts](https://docs.jboss.org/author/display/WFLY10/General+configuration+concepts)
 - [Command line parameters](https://docs.jboss.org/author/display/WFLY10/Command+line+parameters)

-### Authentication options
+### General settings

-Independently from the method you choose, the url for the running Kie Server must be provided.
+To get started, you need to provide the url for the running Kie Server instance.
 This is done via the system property *org.kie.server.location*.

-- Authenticate using a pre-defined user name and password Please note that using this method any user connected to the showcase application would share the credentials in the connected Kie Server.
   Example:

   *org.kie.server.location*=http://localhost:8230/kie-server/services/rest/server

+For some administrative operations to be executed on the Kie Server, i.e. provisioning of example project, it is also required that a pre-defined user is set.
+This can be done via two different methods:

+- Using a pre-defined user name and password (default)

+    Example:

     *org.kie.server.user*=kieserver

     *org.kie.server.pwd*=kieserver1!

+- Using a Keyclock token

+    For more information on how to set up Keyclock using token based authentication, please read the [Keycloak SSO integration](https://docs.jboss.org/drools/release/6.5.0.Final/drools-docs/html_single/index.html#kie.KeycloakSSOIntegration) documentaion.

+    Example:

+    *org.kie.server.location*=http://localhost:8230/kie-server/services/rest/server

+    *org.kie.server.token*=kieserver1!

+For more information about how to set up and operate the Kie Server, please read the upstream [documentation](https://docs.jboss.org/drools/release/6.5.0.Final/drools-docs/html_single/index.html#d0e24201).

+### Authentication setup

-- Authenticate using the current logged in user
-  To forward the current authenticated user into Kie Server, a new login module should be added to the WildFly instance running the showcase app.
+To authenticate using the current logged in user and forward the user credentials to the Kie Server, a new login module should be added to the WildFly instance running the showcase app.
   Please add this new login module in the security domain *other*.
   ```
   <login-module code="org.kie.security.jaas.KieLoginModule" flag="required" module="deployment.jbpm-wb-case-mgmt-showcase.war"/>
   ```
   When using this mode, users must co-exist in both servers where the showcase app and Kie Server are running in order for the authentication to suceed.

-  To enable this authentication mode, only the Kie Server location system property must be provided.
-  Example:
-  *org.kie.server.location*=http://localhost:8230/kie-server/services/rest/server
-- Authenticate using a Keyclock token
-  For more information on how to set up Keyclock using token based authentication, please check the [Keycloak SSO integration](https://docs.jboss.org/drools/release/6.5.0.Final/drools-docs/html_single/index.html#kie.KeycloakSSOIntegration) documentaion.
-  Example:
-  *org.kie.server.location*=http://localhost:8230/kie-server/services/rest/server
-  *org.kie.server.token*=kieserver1!
+  Users should also have the following roles:
+  - user
+  - kie-server

 ## Development mode